Cyprus in the Eurovision Song Contest 2017: Background

-The Cypriot national broadcaster, Cyprus Broadcasting Corporation (CyBC), broadcasts the event within Cyprus and organises the selection process for the nation's entry.
-CyBC confirmed their intentions to participate at the 2017 Eurovision Song Contest on 19 October 2016.
-Cyprus has used various methods to select the Cypriot entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
-In 2015, the broadcaster organised the national final Eurovision Song Project, which featured 54 songs competing in a nine-week-long process resulting in the selection of the Cypriot entry through the combination of public televoting and the votes from an expert jury.
-CyBC opted to select the 2016 Cypriot entry via an internal selection, a method which was continued for 2017.
+As part of its duties as participating broadcaster, CyBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2017 contest on 19 October 2016.
+CyBC has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
+In 2015, it organised the national final Eurovision Song Project, which featured 54 songs competing in a nine-week-long process resulting in the selection of the entry through the combination of public televoting and the votes from an expert jury.
+CyBC opted to select the 2016 entry via an internal selection, a method which was continued for 2017.

 Before Eurovision

 Internal selection

 On 20 October 2016, it was reported that CyBC had internally selected Hovig to represent Cyprus in Kyiv.
 Hovig was confirmed as the Cypriot artist for the Eurovision Song Contest 2017 the following day.
 Hovig previously attempted to represent Cyprus at the Eurovision Song Contest in 2010 and 2015, placing third in both of the national finals with the songs "Goodbye" and "Stone in a River", respectively.
 In order to create his contest song, the singer collaborated with Swedish composer Thomas G:son, who has written several Eurovision entries for various countries including the Swedish Eurovision Song Contest 2012 winning song "Euphoria" and the Cypriot Eurovision Song Contest 2016 song "Alter Ego".

 Hovig recorded his Eurovision entry in January 2017 in Stockholm, Sweden together with Thomas G:son.
 The song, "Gravity", was presented to the public on 1 March 2017 through the release of the official preview video, filmed at the CyBC Studio 3 in Nicosia and directed by Emilios Avraam, via the official Eurovision Song Contest's YouTube channel.